pburkholder/decksets/2020-06-tik-talk.md

 # Caveat

-This is not a fair and balanced coverage of the TIC3.0 landscape
+This is not fair and balanced coverage of the TIC3.0 landscape

 ^As there's a Cloud Strategy meeting this afternoon, I'm only noting what I, personally, find interesting/compelling/problematic.
 This may be critical but my intent is to help you fill in the blanks during future conversations and perhaps nudge CISA in a more productive direction